abda11ah/sercov/README.md

 ### 1. `start`
 Starts the bridge for a specific VM.
 If a bridge already exists, it is restarted to ensure a **clean slate**.
+**New behavior**: Automatically spawns a graphical terminal window linked to the session using the internal client of `sercov.pl`.
 - **Arguments**: `{"VM_NAME": "string", "PORT": "number"}` (PORT is optional, default: 4555)
 - **Example**: `tools/call {"name": "start", "arguments": {"VM_NAME": "MYVM", "PORT": 4555}}`